samarthgr/100DaysOfML/Log.md

 **Today's Progress** : {Andrew Ng's third week} Notion of Classification, the cost function for Logistic Regression and application of logistic regressionto multi-class classification.

 **Thoughts** : Learnt the math behind why logistic regression is used in classification problems.

+## Day 3 : July 25 , 2018

+**Today's Progress** : {Andrew Ng's third week - Finished} Concept of underfitting and overfitting.
+Regularization as a way to avoid overfitting.
+How to apply regularization in linear and logistic regression.

+**Thoughts** : Completed with linear classifiers.
+Next stuff, non-linear classifiers like neural networks.
+Excited.